In This Article

 Context windows: up to 1M tokens

-Practically, this changed how we choose models.
-Through 2024–2025, context capacity was a reason to buy the bigger model; now it's rarely the constraint, and the differentiator is reasoning reliability over long contexts, where Opus still degrades least.
 Remember that input tokens are billed per request — filling a 1M window with Opus costs $5 per call before output.
 Prompt caching exists precisely so you don't pay that repeatedly for the same material.
+And on Opus 5 specifically, thinking is on by default and max_tokens caps thinking plus response text together, so a tight output ceiling can truncate a long-context answer that used to fit.

-How to pick a Claude model by task
+How to pick a model by task

-The decision comes down to one question: what happens if the model is slightly wrong?
+Ask one question: what happens if the model is slightly wrong?
 If mistakes are cheap to catch, buy speed and volume.
 If they compound invisibly, buy reasoning.

 | Your task | Use | Why |